Contraceptive implants

 Things to consider

-- Many women have very light periods or may completely stop having periods.
+- Many people have very light periods or may completely stop having periods.

-- It is not suitable for women who may be pregnant, have liver disease or extremely heavy menstrual bleeding.
+- It is not suitable for people who may be pregnant, have liver disease or extremely heavy menstrual bleeding.

-- The initial cost is rather high, although it is not expensive when averaged over 3 years.
+- The initial cost is high, but it is not expensive when averaged over 3 years.

 - Implanon can be used while breastfeeding (but check with your doctor first).